mighty-gerbils/gerbil-persist/persist.md

 (Some Functional Programmers call that Compositionality; same difference.)

-Orthogonal Persistence has atomic sections, memory barriers and persistent processes, that are modular.
+Orthogonal Persistence has atomic sections, memory barriers and persistent processes, that are modular: they say “don't cut the computation here” which only depends on local knowledge and weak synchronization.
-Manual Persistence has transactions, commits and sagas, that aren’t.
+Manual Persistence has transactions, commits and sagas, that aren’t: they say “cut the computation exactly here” which requires global knowledge and strong synchronization.

-  - Atomic sections are modular, because you can call code in a different module without even having to know whether or not it contains atomic sections.
+  - Atomic sections are modular, because you can call code or be called by code in a different module without even having to know whether or not it contains atomic sections.
   - You have to be careful when writing an atomic section, but it’s care